Vancouver’s North Shore Archives - West Coast Food

 Browsing

 By Sonu Purhar Nothing beats a creamy cold treat on a hot summer day – but unfortunately for us vegan and non-dairy folks, options are often limited.
 Sure, we can wander into an ice cream parlour with a hypnotizing array of flavours, but something in us dies a little when we spot the sad collection of ice crystal-studded sorbets in the corner.
 So, we’ve uncovered seven spots all around Metro Vancouver that churn genuinely delicious, adventurously flavoured vegan ice cream – nary a sad sorbet in sight.
 Enjoy!
-Earnest Ice Cream 127 West 1st Street, North Vancouver and other locations Earnest’s popular small-batch ice cream holds distinction for selling out at farmers’ markets even in the dead of winter.
+Earnest Ice Cream – North Vancouver 127 West 1st Street, North Vancouver and other locations Earnest’s popular small-batch ice cream holds distinction for selling out at farmers’ markets even in the dead of winter.
 The shops feature a dazzling array of vegan flavours that will fool even the stoutest dairy fan.
-Try the Strawberry Toasted Coconut, a tropical delight incorporating organic strawberry puree and crunchy…
+Try the Strawberry Toasted Coconut, a tropical delight incorporating organic strawberry…

 Attention craft beer lovers, head over to Vancouver’s North Shore in November!
 Vancouver’s North Shore Craft Beer Week is back November 4 to 14 with exciting events at a different brewery, every night.
 Here’s a roundup of four fun ways to explore one of BC’s most eclectic craft beer scenes and celebrate a little while you’re at it.
 Launch Party, November 4 Kick the week off right at the Pipe Shop in The Shipyards District, at the gala event of the festival.
 In one amazing evening by the water, you can get a taste of the North Shore’s finest craft breweries, all the while revelling in live music from local artists Jimi and the Antonio Larosa Trio, plus games and prizes galore.
 Be sure to pre-purchase your tickets for exclusive early entry and first access to tokens and vendors!
 What we’re ordering: A very special 2022 Collaboration Brew unveiled that…